As President of Assistance League Victor Valley, I welcome you to our website!

 - Three schools received funds to support their science and technology programs.

 All our funds to support our programs are raised through our Assistance League Thrift Shop, donations, special fundraising events, and grants.
-Our members contributed a combined 28,000 hours of service!
+Our members contributed over 28,000 hours of service this year alone!

 There is no better feeling than knowing you helped someone that really needed it.
 When this aid comes from the bottom of your heart, without the expectation of payment or reward, it can provide a deep sense of satisfaction that not only makes you happy, but inspires others to do the same.
 This notion of giving is the basis of volunteer work and aims for people to work together out of selflessness.